"What is FightAIDS@Home?"

 FightAIDS@Home is the first biomedical distributed

 computing project ever launched.
-It is
+It is run by the

 Laboratory at The